Updated December 2015

-Thomas County is served by the Northwest office of KU Medical Center's Area Health Education Centers (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Thomas County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 1 student from Thomas County is currently studying at KU Medical Center.
+- 4 students from Thomas County are currently studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 17 KU Medical Center graduates live and/or practice in Thomas County.
+- 18 KU Medical Center alumni live and/or practice in Thomas County.

 Researching to Improve Health